 Ceres-Negros then started to dominate the first half and were rewarded in the 29th minute with a beauty from Marañon.
 The Spaniard chase a through ball from Ott and gloriously chipped over San Sat Naing with the ball landing at the back of the net.

-The busmen would double the lead minutes later when Mike Ott whipped a shot from outside which the keeper blocked.
+The busmen would double the lead minutes later when Mike Ott whipped a shot from outside which the keeper block.
 Reichelt however was in the perfect spot to drill the rebound to send the home fans into a roar.

 Doblas was again to the rescue on the 39th with a super save and it was beneficial in the end as Marañon slotted in a free ball off a corner to make it 3-0 for the Negros squad just a minute before halftime.